exakat/exakat-docs/Reference/Rules/Classes/RedefinedProperty.rst

   Property redefined in a `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ class.

 Using heritage, it is possible to define several times the same property, at different levels of the hierarchy.
+When this is the case, it is difficult to understand which class will actually handle the property.

+In the case of a private property, the different instances will stay distinct.
+In the case of protected or public properties, they will all share the same value.

+It is recommended to avoid redefining the same property in a hierarchy.

 .. code-block:: php